pantheon-systems/documentation/source/_docs/temp-files.md

 Live sites on Performance Medium and above plans have multiple [application containers](/docs/application-containers).
 Pantheon's distributed system means that requests are spread between all of the available application servers, which is part of how we help the site scale.
 However, the `~/tmp` directory on one instance is not able to access the `~/tmp` contents on another application server.
 This means that plugins which expect teporary files to persist between multiple PHP tasks may fail.

-Temporary File locations in the [filesystem](/docs/files) are persistent across application containers, but are not optimal solutions for temp folders with a large number of files, or those that undergoe heavy writes.
-[See below](#set-tmp-to-the-filesystem) for more information.
+Temporary File locations in the [filesystem](/docs/files) are persistent across application containers, but are not optimal solutions for temp folders with a large number of files, or those that undergoe heavy writes. <a href=#set-tmp-to-the-filesystem data-proofer-ignore>See below</a> for more information.

 ## Modules/Plugins/Themes Override